-We are a publicly funded board-governed corporation that works with partners to identify, coordinate and fund research projects.
+We are a research agency funded by the Government of Alberta that works with partners to identify, coordinate and fund research projects.
 We help solve industry challenges with solutions that deliver economic, environmental and social benefits.
-Read Brochure.
-Read Highlights Report 2013.
+Read more about AI Bio in Brochure, Highlights Report 2013, and Success Stories.

 MORE NEWS >